freenas/freenas-docs/userguide/storage.rst

    a disk's master key due to disk corruption would be equivalent to any other disk failure, and in a redundant pool, other disks will contain accessible copies of the uncorrupted data.
-   Therefore, while it is *possible* to separately backup any master keys, it is **not** usually considered necessary or useful to do so.
+   Therefore, while it is *possible* to separately back up any master keys, it is not usually considered necessary or useful to do so.

-.. _Additional controls for encrypted volumes:
+.. _Additional Controls for Encrypted Volumes:

-Additional controls for encrypted volumes
+Additional Controls for Encrypted Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the :guilabel:`Encryption` box is checked during the creation of a